ChackMociute/Software-Design-Team-3-jCalculator/README.md

 4. Matthijs Hulsebos

 ## Pre built
-A pre-built fat jar is provided in the out\ folder.
+A pre-built fat jar is provided in the out/ folder.

 ## Building
 To build the gradle build task must be ran from IDEA (For now it doesn't work from the command line for some reason)